• Skip to primary navigation

 Grab some lemons and your largest pitcher because we're about to fill it up with some old fashioned lemonade.
 Made with lemons, sugar, and water, it doesn't get any simpler than this summer drink recipe!

-ariel view of a pitcher full of lemonade and ice with some lemon slices inside
+a pitcher full of lemonade and ice with some lemon slices inside.

 If you love the taste of lemonade, then you're going to love this old fashioned homemade lemonade.
 Nothing is better than the classics, and this drink really hits the spot!

 Packed with sweet and tart lemon flavor in every sip, this lemonade is a favorite for a reason.
-For more lemonade recipes, make sure to check out my Frozen Whipped Lemonade, Creamy Lemonade, and Single Serving Lemonade.
+Make a pitcher full or make a Single Serving Lemonade and its guaranteed to not last long either way.

 1. Minimal ingredients.
 You only need 4 ingredients to make this drink, making it perfect for when you want something quick and easy.